 Applicants are required to have medical examinations completed by their GP to ensure that there are no underlying issues that may affect their ability to foster.
-Reports are made available to our agency medical advisor for his comments.
+Reports are made available to our agency medical advisor for their comments as needed.